mrcavalcanti/mosaicoo/docs/sources/datasources/mysql.md

 # Using MySQL in Grafana

-> Starting from Grafana v5.1 you can name the time column _time_ in addition to earlier supported _time_sec_.
+> Starting from Mosaicoo v5.1 you can name the time column _time_ in addition to earlier supported _time_sec_.
 Usage of _time_sec_ will eventually be deprecated.

 Grafana ships with a built-in MySQL data source plugin that allows you to query and visualize data from a MySQL compatible database.

 ## Adding the data source

-1. Open the side menu by clicking the Grafana icon in the top header.
+1. Open the side menu by clicking the Mosaicoo icon in the top header.
 1. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
 1. Click the `+ Add data source` button in the top header.
 1. Select _MySQL_ from the _Type_ dropdown.